 Discussion: The Discussion should summarize the main findings from the review and then move on to discuss the limitations of the study and the reliability of the results.
 Finally, the strengths and weaknesses of the review should be discussed, and implications for current practice suggested.

 References: The References section of a systematic review article usually contains an extensive number of references.
 You have to be very careful and ensure that you do not miss out on a single one.
 You can consider using reference management software to help you tackle the references effectively.

 You might also be interested in reading the folloowing related articles:

 - Which is easier to publish - an original research article or a review article?

 - A young researcher's guide to writing a literature review

 - 6 Article types that journals publish: A guide for early career researchers

 If you have any doubts or questions, you can post them in the comments section below.
-Alternatively, you can also post a question to Dr. Eddy if you are facing a problem and need expert publication advice.
+Alternatively, you can also a question on our Q&A forum if you are facing a problem and need expert publication advice.